OVERHEATING DRIVING ME NUTS

 Bleed the cooling system by removing the top cap, that lets the air out, and you can add coolant to the radiator, and bleed it out in that fashion.
 If you need to bleed your cooling system as a unit, that's an entirely different procedure.
 That outline is going to be given to your owner's manual, and that depends on where the highest point in the cooling system is, as to what the bleeding procedure is, but for a radiator, as long as the cap is the highest point of the radiator, that's how you'll bleed a radiator.
 If there's a higher point on there, that can trap air in it, you're going to have to put a bleed valve on there, to let the air out, or the system isn't going to bleed correctly, so if you have to bleed a cooling system, what you're going to need to find, is that bleed valve, and that just depends on whether there's a point in the cooling system, that exceeds the height in the cap of the radiator.
 Wherever the highest point in the cooling system is, that's where it's going to trap the air, and that's where a required bleed point is going to be, but for most vehicles, a radiator, and a radiator cap, is the highest point in the cooling system, and so the radiators can be bled, just simply by removing that cap, and allowing the system to fill up, until all the air is gone.
 You need to remember also, that there's a thermostat in the system, and when that's sealed, or in the cold or closed position, it can trap air into the bottom side of the engine, so you want to make sure, anytime you're trying to bleed the system, after you've bled it, you've run the engine for at least fifteen, twenty minutes, make sure it's thoroughly warmed up, and the cooling system has cycled several times, and then recheck it after it's cooled, and re-top as necessary, to remove any additional air, that might have been trapped in the engine, so that's how you bleed a radiator, and/or cooling system."

-Engine Cooling problem 2003 Oldsmobile Intrigue 6 cyl Two Wheel Drive Automatic 150,00 miles A ...
+Engine Cooling problem 2003 Oldsmobile Intrigue 6 cyl Two Wheel Drive Automatic 150,00 miles A replacement engine was installed in this vehicle.
+The engine runs perfectly as long ...

 1 answer • 2003 Oldsmobile Intrigue